sergihervas/iMKT/README.md

 Usage
 -----
 Shortly, iMKT allows performing diverse MK-derived tests using the number of polymorphic (P, classified in DAF categories), divergent (D) and analyzed (m) sites for neutral (0) and selected (i) classes.
-In brief, most functions require two input parameters: daf (data frame containing daf, Pi and P0) and divergence (data frame containing mi, Di, m0, D0) and return the estimation of α together with specific details of the methodology.
+In brief, most functions require two input parameters: ```r daf``` (data frame containing daf, Pi and P0) and ```r divergence``` (data frame containing mi, Di, m0, D0) and return the estimation of α together with specific details of the methodology.

-The package includes two sample data frames (myDafData, myDivergenceData).
+The package includes two sample data frames (```r myDafData```, ```r myDivergenceData```).
 The vignettes and manual documentation contains detailed descriptions and examples regarding each function, types of analyses, how to use PopFly and PopHuman genomic data, etc.

 The following example shows how to perform standard MKT using sample data:
 ``` r